 However, if you’re presenting your solution to a potential customer who needs to trust you (like a big corporation), then you need something more polished (like mockups or a prototype).

 No matter what validation method you choose, keep in mind these four elements of the validation process:

 - Assumptions: What assumptions do you want to validate now?

 - Method/assumptions fit: Is the validation method covering those assumptions?

-- Action: One or more assumptions were not validated?
+- Action: Weren’t one or more assumptions validated?
 Why?
 How should you restate them?
 Were they validated?
 Great!
 Go to the next set of assumptions or start planning scale.